The Secret of the Drops from the Garden of Eden and the Power of Chatzos

 As Rabbi Avahu said:

-"Forty-eight prophets stood up for Israel"
+"Forty-eight prophets arose for Israel."

 The Four Times of the Day and the Power of Chatzos

-"At midnight I will rise to give thanks to You"
+"At midnight I will rise to give thanks to You."

 "And the night was divided for them"